-We have clearly defined underwriting policies and procedures that we adhere to in our mortgage approval process.
+The Company has clearly defined underwriting policies and procedures that we adhere to in our mortgage approval process.
 These include a maximum projected loan to value ratio, standards with regard to the asset quality and marketability, geographic market restrictions and requirements regarding the overall credit quality and integrity of borrowers.
-We also actively analyze external market conditions including prevailing real estate values and employment conditions in the markets in which we lend.
+Management also actively analyzes external market conditions including prevailing real estate values and employment conditions in the markets in which we lend.
 In all cases, the Company's mortgages receivable are secured by registered charges over real property.